 Based on the philosophy of evidence-based psychology, sophomore and junior students of the Undergraduate school learn research methodology and gain knowledge about evidence-based Psychology in a stepwise manner.
 Senior students conduct experiments for their own research projects and finalize their graduation thesis.

 To ensure completion of the educational program, the number of students enrolled each year is restricted to 25 at our Department so that we can provide in-depth education.

 The main goal of sophomore students is acquisition of basic knowledge about psychology.
-Basic knowledge is provided in the areas of Perceptual Psychology, Behavior Analysis, Cognitive Psychology, Developmental Psychology, Biological Psychology, and Cognitive Neuroscience, while integrated knowledge is gained from the Outline of Psychology and History of Psychology units.
-Finally, the skills required to perform analysis and literature review are acquired in the Psychology Statistics and Psychology Academic Reading units.
-These are compulsory units.
+Basic knowledge is provided in the areas of Perceptual Psychology, Cognitive Psychology, Learning and Behavior, Developmental Psychology, and Physiological Psychology and Neuropsychology.
+And the basic skills required to perform psychological research are acquired in Research Methods of Psychology, Psychological Statistics, and Academic Readings in Psychology.
+These are all required subjects.

 The Graduate School Psychology major program belongs to the Graduate School of Human Relations.
 Both Master’s and Doctoral programs are available.

 The curriculum includes highly specialized lectures and exercises.
 Considerable emphasis is placed on research.
 Graduate students are expected to prepare to plan their own research and/or participate in the research programs of faculty members.
 By experiencing many research activities, the skills and training required to function as a scientist will be acquired.
 At the end of the program, each graduate student prepares a Master’s Thesis or Doctoral Thesis.